-- 1. The fixed cost of maintaining machinery and equipment; depreciation is last year's regular income tax depreciation plus ten percent of machinery purchases in 1980.
-An increase in machinery market value that more than offsets the depreciation charge is machinery appreciation and is included in labor, management and ownership income of the farm business.
+- Machinery and equipment depreciation is last year's regular income tax depreciation plus ten percent of machinery purchases in 1980.
+An increase in machinery market value above the level that would be expected based on the beginning inventory, purchases, depreciation and sales is machinery appreciation and is included in labor, management and ownership income of the farm business.
 Machinery appreciation is not included in the calculation of labor and management income but depreciation is included. - 2.
 The change in livestock inventory is now divided into two parts.
 The change in herd market value attributed to a change in numbers and/or a definite change in herd quality, is the increase (or decrease) in livestock inventory that is included in labor and management income.
-The change in herd market value, caused by inflationary price increases, is excluded from labor and management income but is included in labor, management and ownership income.
+The change in herd market value, caused by price increases or decreases, is excluded from labor and management income but is included in labor, management and ownership income.